Novel Excerpt - Email Statistics

 Google is an author's best friend.

-PS: Be reminded that these posts are during the writing process and have not yet been edited.
+PS: Be reminded that these posts are done during the writing process and have not yet been edited.

 In this scene, the MFC (main female character) has arrived to teach her class, Self Defense For Women, and realizes the MMC (main male character) has been up to some strategies of his own:

 Excerpt from Book 2 - The Billionaire's Phoenix: